sesame-project/MLTesting/DeepKnowledge.md

 ###### This is the SESAME Assurance tool-supported technique of Data-Driven and Learning Components of EDDIs

-This code is implementation of our tool-supported technique DEEPKNOWLEDGE.
+This code is an implementation of our tool-supported technique DEEPKNOWLEDGE.
-It is in beta version and provided as a reference to the approach presented in the deliverable 6.1.
+It is in beta version and provided as a reference to the approach presented in deliverable 6.1.
 If you encounter any problems, do not hesitate to reach out to the York team (sondess.missaoui@york.ac.uk).

 Scripts are tested with the open-source machine learning framework Keras (v2.2.2) with Tensorflow (v2.6) backend.